neurodata/neurodata.io/content/help/boss-to-precompute.md

       link: view-the-output
 ---

-## Generate precomputed compressed segmentations & meshes from BOSS volume
+This is a guide for generating precomputed compressed segmentations & meshes from a BOSS segmentation volume

 ### Steps